MikeRow/BananoPHP/README.md

 ## Introduction

-php4nano is the evolution of the now archived [mikerow/easyraikitphp](https://github.com/mikerow/easyraikitphp) repository.<br/>
-The latter has been used between 2016-2017 for the RaiBlocks explorer and faucet at [raiblockscommunity.net](https://raiblockscommunity.net).
+php4nano is the evolution of the now archived [mikerow/easyraikitphp](https://github.com/mikerow/easyraikitphp) repository, has been used between 2016-2017 for the RaiBlocks's explorer and faucet at [raiblockscommunity.net](https://raiblockscommunity.net).<br/>
 The code has been rewritten from 0 in order to make it easier for developers to use it.

 <br/>